-Syncretism of the Christian gospel occurs when basic elements of the Bible are replaced by religious elements from other faiths.
+Syncretism occurs when basic elements of the Bible are replaced by religious elements from other faiths.
 It often results from a quest to make the Gospel acceptable, less alien, or embodied in a different cultural context.
 In many societies, including in the West, standing up for the absolutes of Christian revelation is a criminal offence.
-It is safer to look for common ground and inter-faith dialogue than run the risk of being labelled a "crank".
+It is safer to look for common ground and inter-faith dialogue than run the risk of being called a "crank".